sysfig/sysfig.dev/content/now.md

 This is a [now page](https://nownownow.com/about).

-- Quit my job to work on [REDACTED] - a learning platform that makes learning fun and accessible to all.
+- Writing a liveProject series for Manning related to CDK for Terraform, TypeScript, and AWS
-- Learning Hugo and making this site
+- Learning about digital marketing, AppsFlyer, and Mixpanel